nhernandezdlm/nhdlm_cml_demo/code/README.md

 A pre-trained model saved with the repo has been placed in the `models` directory.
 If you want to retrain the model, open the `4_train_models.py` file in a workbench session: Python3 1 vCPU, 2 GiB and run the file.
 The newly trained model will be saved in the models directory named `loan_linear.pkl`.

-There are 2 other ways of running the model training process, for the purpose of this lab we will focus on the Jobs:
+There are 2 other ways of running the model training process, Jobs and Experiments.
+For the purpose of this lab we will focus on the Jobs:

-***1. Jobs***
+***Jobs***

 The **[Jobs](https://docs.cloudera.com/machine-learning/cloud/jobs-pipelines/topics/ml-creating-a-job.html)** feature in CML allows for adhoc, recurring, and dependency triggered jobs to run specific scripts.
 To run this model training process as a job, create a new job by going to the project window and clicking _Jobs > New Job_ (in the left side bar) and entering the following settings: